-To help Airmen and Guardians when they need us most.
+To help Airmen, Guardians, and their families when they need us most.

 OUR VALUES

 - 1. Do Right

 - 2. Win Together

 - 3. People First

 - 4. Own It

 Air Force Aid Society has been named a 4-Star Charity since 2016.
 This is the highest rating possible by Charity Navigator, the nation's leading independent evaluator of charitable organizations.
 Air Force Aid Society received this high rating as a result of our fiscal efficiency and transparency.